CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 10. **How to Open:**

+How to start the local mistral server on your pc.

 1. Navigate to the "UI folder" where you have your Ollama UI files.
 2. Right-click inside the folder to open a terminal within the folder.
 3. Open a new terminal tab by clicking the "+" icon in the tab bar.